poissonconsulting/batchr/README.md

 `batchr` is an R package to batch process files using an R function.

-The key design principle is that only files which were last modified *before* the directory was ‘configured’ are processed.
+The key design principle is that only files which were last modified *before* the directory was configured are processed.
 A hidden file stores the configuration time and function etc while successfully processed files are automatically ‘touched’ to update their modification date.